wrench-project/eduwrench/web/_pedagogic_modules/pdcc/include_multi_core_computing/capstone.md

 This VM is "leased" from some cloud infrastructure that charges 1c for each minute of usage.
 As a result, a program that runs in, say,  61 seconds, will be charged 2c.
 If we could run it in under 60 seconds, we could save our organization 1c for each  program execution.
-This doesn't sound like a lot, but this program runs thousands times each day on hundreds of similar VM instances.
+This does not sound like a lot, but this program runs thousands times each day on hundreds of similar VM instances.
 So at the end of the year we would have saved a  substantial amount of money.